themiszamani/argo-ncg-eudat/features/0001-multiple_service_endpoints.md

 service endpoint: host => myhost.foo.gr/service_type => my_service_type_1 , URL => https://myhost.foo.gr/api/v2/pointer/2 , service_group => SERVICE1_FOO

-Use a dedicated service endpoint entry on GOCDB for each case
+###### Use a dedicated service endpoint entry on GOCDB for each case.

-- Separation of attributes, extensions, groups per endpoint using the primary_key of each entry
+- Separation of attributes, extensions, groups per endpoint using the primary_key of each entry.
+To retrieve the primary key we parse the XML response from the GOCDB API and store the value of the XML element <PRIMARY_KEY></PRIMARY_KEY>.

 - Ability to identify which service endpoint belongs to which service group.
 Same primary keys for a service group entry and a service endpoint.

+The following example is a representation of the strcture we use to store the information we gather from the GOCDB for each service endpoint.

 ##### Example of one host which belongs to two different service types: